The Plague of Doves: Summary

-The novel begins with a family's grisly murder resulting in a baby being the only surviving member.
+The novel begins with a family's grisly murder, with a baby as the only surviving member.
 A lynch mob blames four innocent Ojibwe people from the nearby reservation and hangs three of them, including a boy named Holy Track.

 Years later, a young girl named Evelina, who struggles with her sexuality in grade school, listens to her grandfather's, Mooshum's, tales of Pluto, North Dakota's past.
 In 1896, a flock of doves terrorized the town and the people within it.
 Mooshum also explains how he was the only surviving member of the lynch mob.
 This trauma caused Mooshum to flee the town for years before returning to the reservation, married and ready to start a family.
 Upon returning, Mooshum and his brother, Shamengwa, develop an alcohol dependency.
 These tales leave Evelina with more questions than answers, and Mooshum is hesitant to divulge everything.
 Evelina is nervous to express the attraction she has for both her teacher and her classmate.

 Next enters Billy Peace, whose sister is having an affair with John Wildstrand.
 John is married to Neve Harp, the woman who rejected Mooshum's romantic advances.
 The affair between John Wildstrand and Billy Peace’s sister results in a child out of wedlock.
 After the kidnapping of Neve Harp backfires, he goes to join the army.
 The army is Billy's introduction to religion.
 When Billy returns home, he starts a church.
 Billy marries Marn Wolde as both bond over running away from past issues.
 Marn becomes increasingly unhappy in her marriage and with the way Billy disciplines their children and how he interacts with her.
 Eventually, Marn murders her husband and flees Pluto with her children in tow.

 An older Evelina, now working at a diner, runs into Marn.
 The interaction recalls Evelina's former attractions to Marn's nephew.
 Evelina is also provided with information from her former crush and teacher that causes her to suffer mentally.
 While at the mental hospital, Evelina meets with patients but takes note of the weird actions of one in particular named Warren Wolde.
 Warren Wolde dies in the hospital after hearing Corwin Peace play the violin while visiting Evelina.
 Warren's death unravels some of the town's hidden mystery.